B-Mqn/FluksoToPvoutput/README.md

 # FluksoToPVoutput V2 *** NEW VERSION ***

-  - Fixed rules and allowed more options (still no multi rules for the same value)
+  - Fixed rules and allowed more options (still no multi rules for the same value).
-  - aligned with 5 min hourly intervals
+  - Aligned with 5 min hourly intervals.
-  - added gauge and counter sensor types so water/gas should work aswell now
+  - Added gauge and counter sensor types so water/gas should work aswell now.
+  - Added debug features, logging and debug loop speed
-  - and lots of bugfixes
+  - And lots of bugfixes.

 -------------------------------------------------------------------------------------------------------------
 ### "Version 1" Available in Branch - Basic with basic rules